Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Methods

 \subsection{Non-Markovian bath model}

 \paragraph{\texorpdfstring{$1/f$}{1/f} spectral density.}

 with soft Heaviside cutoffs, where $\eta$ (in \si{\giga\hertz}) is the coupling strength.
-To probe how compiled-pulse dynamics depend on bath coupling strength, we study three values of~$\eta$ spanning one decade, indexed by ascending strength (Tier-0 = weakest, Tier-2 = strongest) and each validated against the Burkard exact integration~\cite{burkard2009}: Tier-0 ($\eta = \SI{7.85e-7}{\giga\hertz}$, matching Chen~et~al.~\cite{chen2025heom}---the literature-calibrated anchor), Tier-1 ($\eta = \SI{1.8e-6}{\giga\hertz}$, intermediate reference), Tier-2 ($\eta = \SI{5.0e-6}{\giga\hertz}$, strongest-coupling case).
+To probe how compiled-pulse dynamics depend on bath coupling strength, we study three values of~$\eta$ spanning one decade, indexed by ascending strength (Tier-0 = weakest, Tier-2 = strongest) and each validated against the Burkard exact integration~\cite{burkard2009}: Tier-0 (\mbox{$\eta = \SI{7.85\times10^{-7}}{\giga\hertz}$}, matching Chen~et~al.~\cite{chen2025heom}---the literature-calibrated anchor), Tier-1 (\mbox{$\eta = \SI{1.8\times10^{-6}}{\giga\hertz}$}, intermediate reference), Tier-2 (\mbox{$\eta = \SI{5.0\times10^{-6}}{\giga\hertz}$}, strongest-coupling case).
+The two stronger tiers are not independent calibration points but a deliberate sweep of roughly one order of magnitude above the Tier-0 anchor, chosen so that the coupling-strength dependence of the non-perturbative deviation can be traced and the boundary beyond which stable power-law fits are no longer available can be located, rather than asserting a single operating point.
 Independent rotating-frame validation confirms $< 1.5$\% deviation from Burkard across all tiers.
-These rotating-frame benchmarks define the intrinsic solver-accuracy reference used in the manuscript.
+These rotating-frame benchmarks are the solver-accuracy reference for the manuscript.
 Compiled-pulse sequence comparisons are then performed in the same frame so that waveform-realization differences are not conflated with carrier-resolution artefacts.
 The strongest compiled-pulse sequence claims are further restricted to Tier-0, where stable fits remain available across the full Standard--\vppu{} comparison window; stronger-coupling scans are retained as supporting numerical context.